TrianguLang: Geometry-Aware Semantic Consensus for Pose-Free 3D Localization: Extended Benchmark Results

-On the LERF-OVS benchmark (Figure~\ref{fig:lerf_comparison}), TrianguLang achieves 58.1\% mIoU and 83.5\% localization accuracy without any scene-specific training, closely matching LangSplat-V2 (59.9\% mIoU) while running three orders of magnitude faster, confirming that strong foundation model features combined with geometric cross-view reasoning can match and outperform methods that explicitly optimize language-3D associations per scene.
+On the LERF-OVS benchmark (Figure~\ref{fig:lerf_comparison}), TrianguLang achieves 59.2\% mIoU and 89.1\% localization accuracy without any scene-specific training, closely matching LangSplat-V2 (59.9\% mIoU) while running three orders of magnitude faster.
+This demonstrates that strong foundation model features combined with geometric cross-view reasoning can compete with methods that explicitly optimize language-3D associations per scene.